supriya-s-jadhav/AWS-Certifications/KeyPointsBeforeExam.md

 # Key Points to Revise Before Exam:

+There are only 3 AWS services that are global: IAM, S3 and DNS.

 ## Support Plans

 Be able to identify which support plan is best based on the given test cases.